Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 - Colours: black, white and red

 ## Post exam slide show T1 2024
-3 elements in the question: *how effectively* does The Crucible and one related text *tell stories*
+3 elements in the question: *how effectively* does The Crucible and one related text *tell stories* to *communicate challenging experiences*?

+Thesis: language of the question and Miller's purpose Topic sentence: need to be clear and connect to your thesis (so therefore must be answering the question)

 # Resources:

 [Court Records and other useful stuff](https://salem.lib.virginia.edu/home.html)